tldr-pages/tldr/pages/common/showfigfonts.md

 # showfigfonts

-> Display a list of available figlet fonts.
+> Display available figlet fonts.
 > See also `figlet`.
 > More information: <https://manned.org/showfigfonts>.